HC Škoda Plzeň: Current roster

+Source: hcplzen.czSource: eliteprospects.comAs of May 3, 2025.

 Arena

 Home Monitoring Aréna was built at 1969 and currently holds 8,236 people.

 Controversy

 During the 2010–2011 season, the team was docked 19 points for having used players who were not correctly registered to the club, an affair which also involved the clubs BK Mladá Boleslav and HC Kladno.